ZIMO-Elektronik/ZUSI/README.md

 ### Resynchronisation Phase
 To avoid problems with the MX644, a resynchronisation phase was introduced between host transmission and device answer.
 This consists of a 10µs delay, with a following transmission of 0x80.
 The clock period for the transmission is 10µs, which results in a frequency of 0,1Mbps (or 12,5kBaud).

 To catch asynchronous behavior, the state-machine of a decoder will be reset after 10ms (20ms for MSDecoder) of no activity on ZUSI clock.
-This can be used to resynch all decoders.
+This can be used to resync all decoders.

 ### Answer Phase
 After the last bit of the host transmission (after the resynchronisation phase), the host switches the ZUSI data line to input (with pull-up).
 The decoder will send a two bit answer, one ACK valid and one ACK (in this order).